 Pile foundations could be classified in many different ways.

-This type of piles transfers load coming from the superstructure, directly to the firm and hard ground.
-They are suitable when there is firm ground strata is available at comparatively shallow depth.
+- End bearing pile foundations – These types of piles transfer load coming from the superstructure, directly to the firm and hard ground.
+They are suitable when firm ground strata are available at comparatively shallow depths.

-These are used to protect water front structures against the impact from ships or floating objects.
+- Fender piles and dolphins – These are used to protect water front structures against the impact from ships or floating objects.